US-backed militants establish new encampment in southeastern Syria

 Therefore, the true long-term goal of U.S. military operations in southeastern Syria may well be linking up with SDF units in northeastern part of the country and hence effectively sealing the entire Syrian-Iraqi border to isolate Syrian government from Iraq.

-Posted by Ian Greenhalgh on June 5, 2017, With 1119 Reads Filed under WarZone.
+Posted by Ian Greenhalgh on June 5, 2017, With 1127 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.